To adopt means to take care of a human being whose biological parents were unable to.

 The difference relies within the legal situation.
 For the “Donation Programme” the embryos come from couples who explicitly and in writing give their embryos away to other couples.
 In the “Adoption Programme” the destination of the embryos has not been chosen and therefore they are legally under the protection of the centre.

-If you are interested in adopting an embryo, please request a free appointment and inquire about your case.
+If you are interested in adopting an embryo, please request an appointment and inquire about your case.